 The following documents shall be submitted for Plat approval:

-The Major Subdivision Final Plat to be filed with the County Clerk shall be printed pm mylar, of an appropriate size at least 20 inches by 24 inches, including a margin of two inches for binding, outside the border along the left side, and a margin of one inch inside the border along the remaining sides.
+The Major Subdivision Final Plat to be filed with the County Clerk shall be printed on mylar, of an appropriate size at least 20 inches by 24 inches, including a margin of two inches for binding, outside the border along the left side, and a margin of one inch inside the border along the remaining sides.
 A second copy shall also be provided to the Planning Board.

 The Plat shall be drawn at a scale of no more than 100 feet to the inch and oriented with the north point at the top of the map.
 When more than one sheet is required, an additional index sheet of the same size shall be filed showing to scale the entire subdivision with lot and block numbers clearly legible.